Spacey6849/smart-todo-task-scheduler/README.md

 uvicorn openaifrfr:app --reload
 ```

-API documentation is available at `http://127.0.0.1:8000/docs`.
+📌 API documentation is available at `http://127.0.0.1:8000/docs`.

+---

-🛠 Current Development Status
+## 🚀 Current Development Status

-Currently, the frontend and backend are working independently.
-Integration is in progress to ensure seamless communication between both components.
+Currently, the frontend and backend are working **independently**.
+The integration process is **in progress** to enable seamless communication between both components.

+Stay tuned for updates! 🚀